DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/rich-text.md

 ### Export to Excel

-When a report is exported to XLS, the following rich-text content is converted from **Rich Text** controls into Excel-native rich-text content:
+When a report is exported to XLS or XLSX, the following rich-text content is converted from **Rich Text** controls into Excel-native rich-text content:

 | | HTML Tags and RTF Equivalents |
 | --- | --- |